MyZone01/graphql/README.md

 # 📊 GRAPHQL

-The XP Transaction Analyzer is a JavaScript utility that analyzes XP transactions and displays the data using interactive charts.
+The graphql is a JavaScript project that analyzes XP transactions and displays the data using interactive charts.

 ## Features

-- Calculate the ratio of "down" and "up" transactions.
+- Interaction with user (Groups + Audit).
 - Display the ratio using a pie chart.
+- Display the top 10 big projects.
 - Simple and intuitive interface.

 ## Installation